Femoral Hernia

 The femoral canal (Fig. 1) is an anatomical compartment, located in the anterior thigh.
 It contains lymphatic vessels, lymph nodes and some loose connective tissue.
 The superior border of the femoral canal is the femoral ring, which is covered by the femoral septum (a connective tissue layer).

-The rigidity of the borders of the femoral ring, especially the concave margin of the lacunar ligament, results in femoral hernias being very prone to complications requiring urgent surgical intervention.
+The rigidity of the borders of the femoral ring, especially the concave margin of the lacunar ligament and the bony pelvis posteriorly, results in femoral hernias being prone to obstruction and strangulation requiring urgent surgical intervention.

 Figure 1 - Borders of the Femoral Canal